 Arsenic exposure can cause pigmentation changes, hard patches on the soles of the feet and palms of the hands, and skin lesions.
 This type of reaction usually occurs after 5 years of continuous exposure, and can be avoided if you act fast.

-In pregnant women, arsenic consumption in water can result in a higher rate of infant mortality, and the health of the fetus may also be impacted.
+In pregnant women, arsenic consumption in water can result in a higher rate of infant mortality.

 A child exposed to arsenic in the womb is more likely to suffer from lung disease, kidney failure, cancer, and heart attacks in early adulthood.
 Arsenic has also been shown in studies to affect memory, intelligence, and cognitive development.